saransuri/morel-no-code-generator/README.md

 # Other features
 To add cover images to your MOREL site, follow these steps:
 1. Add a cover image to your item in your Zotero library by dragging it as an attachment
-2. Open your terminal in the MOREL folder
+2. Clone the repository in a local folder
-3. Create a Python environment using ```python3 -m venv assets/env```
+3. Create a Python environment from the root of the folder using ```python3 -m venv assets/env```
 4. Run ```source assets/env/bin/activate```
 5. Run ```pip install r requirements.txt``
 6. Export your library or collection from Zotero as .csv file, and save it as `assets/data/books_zotero.csv`.
 Remember to check the "add notes" option to add excerpts.